volarixs - applied AI & ML to finance

 Ready to benchmark volatility models?

-Start comparing GARCH, HAR, and ML models for volatility forecasting in volarixs.
+Run GARCH, HAR, and ML models against the same volatility target in volarixs.